PatricJernLab/RetroTector/README.md

 • Update full path to working directory in:
   ReTe1.0.1/Database/Configuration.txt

-• Start command (Mac/Unix) for RetroTector in the 'ReTe1.0.1/' directory: java -Xmx1024m -classpath "RetroTector101.jar:." retrotector/RetroTector
+• Start command (Mac/Unix) for RetroTector in the 'ReTe1.0.1/' directory:\r
+  java -Xmx1024m -classpath "RetroTector101.jar:." retrotector/RetroTector

 • See the included html documentation for details: